jeepdrvr71/M5Dial-Airplane-Tracker/README.md

 A live, interactive ADS-B airplane radar tracker built for the M5Stack M5Dial (ESP32-S3).
 This project uses the OpenSky Network API to fetch live flight data and visually plots aircraft on the M5Dial's round touchscreen display.

 ✨ Features
-Location is manually set in LAT and LONG coordinates.
-Tried an autolocation method but it seemed to slow things down with the ESP32

 Rotary Encoder Zoom: Spin the physical dial to zoom the radar radius in and out (from a tight 30-mile radius up to a massive 240-mile regional view).
 Flashes a temporary UI element to show the current radius in miles.